-With that she murmured, "When again I see My father, will I bid him tell to me Who shall live here and die here, for, no doubt, Whoever enters here shall ne'er go out: Therefore the walls are made so high and great, Therefore the bolts are measureless of weight, The windows small, barred, turned unto the sea, That none from land may tell who here may be.
-No doubt some man the King my father fears Above all other, here shall pass his years.
-Alas, poor soul! scarce shall he see the sun, Or care to know when the hot day is done, nelised Or ever see sweet flowers again, or grass, Or take much note of how the seasons pass.
-Truly we folk who dwell in rest and ease But lightly think of such abodes as these; And I, who live wrapped round about with bliss, Shall go from hence and soon forget all this:
+With that she murmured, "When again I see

+My father, will I bid him tell to me

+Who shall live here and die here, for, no doubt,

+Whoever enters here shall ne'er go out:

+Therefore the walls are made so high and great,

+Therefore the bolts are measureless of weight,

+The windows small, barred, turned towards the sea,

+That none from land may tell who here may be.

+No doubt some man the King my father fears

+Above all other, here shall pass his years.

+Alas, poor soul! scarce shall he see the sun,

+Or care to know when the hot day is done,

+Or ever see sweet flowers again, or grass,

+Or take much note of how the seasons pass.